statscol/clip-fine-tuning/README.md

 ```

-A step-by-step guide is also available in `training_model.ipynb`
+A step-by-step guide is also available in `clip-fine-tuning.ipynb`

 ## Demo